Cretaceous: Etymology and history

 The Cretaceous as a separate period was first defined by Belgian geologist Jean d'Omalius d'Halloy in 1822 as the Terrain Crétacé, using strata in the Paris Basin and named for the extensive beds of chalk (calcium carbonate deposited by the shells of marine invertebrates, principally coccoliths), found in the upper Cretaceous of Western Europe.
-The name Cretaceous was derived from Latin creta, meaning chalk.
+The name Cretaceous was derived from the Latin creta, meaning chalk.
 The twofold division of the Cretaceous was implemented by Conybeare and Phillips in 1822.
 Alcide d'Orbigny in 1840 divided the French Cretaceous into five étages (stages): the Neocomian, Aptian, Albian, Turonian, and Senonian, later adding the Urgonian between Neocomian and Aptian and the Cenomanian between the Albian and Turonian.

 Geology

 Subdivisions

 The Cretaceous is divided into Early and Late Cretaceous epochs, or Lower and Upper Cretaceous series.
 In older literature, the Cretaceous is sometimes divided into three series: Neocomian (lower/early), Gallic (middle) and Senonian (upper/late).
 A subdivision into 12 stages, all originating from European stratigraphy, is now used worldwide.
 In many parts of the world, alternative local subdivisions are still in use.

-From youngest to oldest, the subdivisions of the Cretaceous period are:
+From youngest to oldest, the subdivisions of the Cretaceous Period are: